shopsys/shopsys/docs/storefront/gtm/intro.md

 ## getPageInfoForCategoryDetailPage, getPageInfoForBlogArticleDetailPage, getPageInfoForBrandDetailPage

-Helper functions used to generate specific properties for the friendly URL page, if the displayed entity is of type:
+Helper functions are used to generate specific properties for the friendly URL page if the displayed entity is of type:

 - category
 - blog article